fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 - To build a system-level programming language without high expense.
 - To build a programming language with sort of flexibility.

+## Source Code File
+In most conditions, the source code file name should have an extension "y".
+Modules must be named as this.
+Sometimes source code file which has other extension or no extension can be compiled, but it is not suggested.

 ## Hello World
 Most of the programming examples starts from "Hello, World!".
 Let me illustrate it in  Youlang.